NoXPhasma/protondb_faq/README.md

 [Here](#some-reports-say-they-made-the-game-running-by-installing-some-software-how-do-i-do-that) you will find more information on how to install additional programs in your gameprefix.

-## My graphic card donsn’t support vulkan what can i do now?
+## My graphic card doesn't support vulkan what can i do now?

 If you really want to try to play your game, then try to start the game with the following [launch parameter](https://support.steampowered.com/kb_article.php?ref=1040-JWMT-2947)
 ```